[Skip to Downloads][Return to NES Stuff]

 About

-CopyNESW is a 32-bit Windows application designed for interfacing with Kevin Horton's CopyNES, a Nintendo Entertainment System that has been modified to add a parallel port suitable for dumping cartridges, saving and restoring battery-backed RAM, uploading programs to RAM/Flash cartridges, and real-time debugging.
-Nearly all functionality of the original MS-DOS QBASIC client has been implemented (in one form or another), and it can be used natively on Windows 2000 and XP (and possibly Vista).
+CopyNESW is a Windows application designed for interfacing with Kevin Horton's CopyNES, a Nintendo Entertainment System modified to support dumping cartridges, saving and restoring battery-backed RAM, uploading programs to RAM/Flash cartridges, and real-time debugging.
+Nearly all functionality of the original MS-DOS QBASIC client has been implemented (in one form or another).

 News